baruuum/relabelKL/README.md

 There are often other parameters in the model that depend on the labeling of the latent classes / extreme types.
 The `permuteMCMC` function can be used in this situation.
-For an three-dimensional array, `y`, where the last dimension correspond to `S` posterior draws, the `permuteMCMC` can be called based on the results from the `relabelMCMC` output (or for any other relabeling algorithm that returns the permutation mapping).
+For an three-dimensional array, `y`, where the first dimension correspond to `S` posterior draws, the `permuteMCMC` can be called based on the results from the `relabelMCMC` output (or for any other relabeling algorithm that returns the permutation mapping).
 Calling, for example,